trybeans/beans-woocommerce/readme.txt

 6. Automatically communicate everything about your rewards program.

 == Changelog ==

+= 0.9.7 =
+- Fix bug of credit not being applied after order

 = 0.9.6 =
 - Add support for maximum discount option